 I hope these descriptions have helped you narrow your choices.
 And if I’ve missed one of your favorites let me know in the comments section below, and feel free to share a picture!

-And for more fabulous houseplants to add color to your holiday decor, check out these guides next:
+And for more tips on amaryllis care, check out these guides next: